rainlanguage/dotrain/README.md

 For more info and details, please read this [article](https://hackmd.io/@REJeq0MuTUiqnjx9w5SsUA/HJj9s-nfi#Rainlang-has-a-spectrum-of-representations-from-concise-gtexplicit)

-If you find an issue or you want to propose an improvement, please feel to post it on: [issues](https://github.com/rouzwelt/rainlang/issues)
+If you find an issue or you want to propose an improvement, please feel free to post it on: [issues](https://github.com/rouzwelt/rainlang/issues)

 ## **Tutorial**